uktrade/data-store-service/README.md

 ## Integration with data-flow and Data Workspace's datasets database

 Data is ingested into Data Workspace's datasets database every night, triggered by a job in Jenkins, leveraging data-flow.
-Say to pull data from a source:
+The following sequence diagram shows the high level steps involved for each source.

 ```mermaid
 sequenceDiagram